Sage Group: Sponsorships

-The Sage Group is a patron of The Sage Gateshead, a Tyneside music venue designed by Sir Norman Foster.
-The Sage Gateshead was completed in 2004 at a cost of £70 million, and has since become a main sight on the River Tyne.
+The Sage Group was a patron of The Sage Gateshead, a Tyneside music venue designed by Sir Norman Foster.
+Now known as the Glasshouse Gateshead, it was completed in 2004 at a cost of £70 million, and has since become a main sight on the River Tyne.
 It is primarily used as a concert venue and centre for musical education, but also hosts other events including conferences.

 In 2008, Sage funded the revival of The Krypton Factor television series for ITV as a part of the Business Brain Training campaign.
 Sage were the football shirt sponsor in May 2011 for Whitley Bay F.C.'s FA Vase winning match.
 Sage had previously been a minor sponsor for Newcastle United F.C.

 For the 2012 Formula One season, Sage were an official supplier for the Marussia F1 team, and for the 2013 and 2014 seasons Sage logos were placed on the car.
 For the 2017–18 Bristol City F.C. season, Sage has partnered with Bristol City F.C. as minor sponsor through their provision of Sage X3 for Bristol Sport.

 Sage sponsored the Invictus Games in a multi-year partnership starting in 2016.
 Sage also sponsored the 2019 editions of the Reading Half Marathon and the Blaydon Race.
 Sage are an official partner of The Hundred cricket tournament.
+In 2025 Sage became the Official Finance Software Partner of the LPGA in a multi-year deal.

 Sage are sponsoring the 2023 Rugby World Cup, as well as the Six Nations Championship.
 Starting in the 2023 season Sage are an official partner of Major League Baseball organization.
-Additionally, opening 2024, Sage are the named sponsor of the new Newcastle Gateshead Quayside arena and conference centre, named "The Sage".
+Additionally, opening 2025, Sage are the named sponsor of the new Newcastle Gateshead Quayside arena and conference centre, named "The Sage".